socketteer/clooi/README.md

 The default options for the CLI app are stored in `settings.js`, under `cliOptions`.
 You can change the default options by modifying this file.
 These options will load by default when you run the CLI app or when you run the `!reload` command.

-The system prompt (passed as a request parameter for Claude, prepended to prompt for Infrastruct, injected after Bing's normal system prompt) defaults are stored in `./contexts/claudeSystemPrompt.txt` (for Claude), `contexts/systemPrompt.txt` (for Bing) and `contexts/infrastruct.txt` (for Infrastruct).
-You can change these files to change the default system prompt and context, or set different strings or point to different files in `settings.js`.
+The system prompt (passed as a request parameter for Claude, prepended to prompt for Infrastruct, injected after Bing's normal system prompt) defaults are stored in text files in `contexts/` specified separately for each client in `settings.js/cliOptions`.
+You can change the content of the files to change the default system prompt and context, or point to different files in `settings.js`, or write the desired system prompt string directly in `settings.js`.
 The `contexts/` folder also contains alternative system prompts.

+### Saving and loading conversation states

+All messages are saved in `cache.json`, but you can save a named pointer to a specific conversation state using the `!save` command.
+You can then load the conversation state at that point using the `!load` command.

-### Problems
+### Continuing messages (Claude)

-- reloading settings doesn't update settings if files have changed.
-If you want to load new settings, you need to restart the app. (`!exit` and then `npm run cli`, then `!resume` to continue the conversation)
+Claude can continue messages from the last Claude message in the conversation, treating the context as continuous, if you use the `!gen` command.

+However, the Anthropic API will reject conversations that have more than one Claude (or User) message in a row.
+So after using `!gen`, to continue the conversation, you must use `!merge` to merge the second Claude message with the first.

 ## BingAIClient